 The recent polar vortex left a long trail of damage and inconvenience in its wake, with buildings, homes and cars suffering damage in the storm.
-AccuWeather.com even estimated that the storm could cost the economy over $5 billion due to flight cancellations, power outages, and insurance claims for ice-related damage.
+AccuWeather.com even estimated that the storm could cost the economy over $5 billion due to flight cancellations, power outages, and winter insurance claims for ice-related damage.

 Let’s look at the repercussions of Winter damage via insurance claims, and solution you can put in place to keep your building protected.